-WEsaySmall, lively village with large, easy ski and snowboard area.
+WEsaySki holidays in Soll are enjoyed in a small but lively village with large, easy ski and snowboard areas.

 A firm favourite with the British, Soll is a lively and popular resort which lies at the foot of the famous Hohe Salve mountain and flanked by the mighty Wilden Kaiser mountain range.
 It is an ideal choice for groups of mixed ability skiers and is the main resort on the fantastic Ski Welt circuit, Austria's biggest ski area, which boasts over 200kms of runs.
 Soll is one of nine villages and is by far the most popular.
 The resort features an attractive village centre with traditional Tyrolean buildings clustered around a beautiful, onion-domed church.